-For this tutorial, I am going to tell you how you can use WooCommerce Product Filter plugin on your store.
+For this tutorial, I am going to tell you how you can use WooCommerce Product Filter plugin to your online store.

 If you know WordPress, this should not be hard, but it never hurts to provide step-by-step instructions for guidance: